Last Quarter on

 Moon after descending node

-5 days after descending node on 6 June 2020 at 18:10 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 21 June 2020 at 04:24 in ♊ Gemini.
+5 days after descending node on 6 June 2020 at 18:10 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 June 2020 at 04:24 in ♊ Gemini.

 Moon after southern standstill

-4 days since the previous standstill on 7 June 2020 at 16:22 in ♑ Capricorn when the Moon has reached South declination of ∠-24.069°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠24.070° at the point of next northern standstill on 22 June 2020 at 03:56 in ♋ Cancer.
+4 days since the last southern standstill on 7 June 2020 at 16:22 in ♑ Capricorn when the Moon has reached South declination of ∠-24.069° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠24.070° at the point of next northern standstill on 22 June 2020 at 03:56 in ♋ Cancer.

 Syzygy in 8 days